kitttn/temptest/SDB-Quick-Start-Guide.md

 <img src="https://github.com/projectara/Firmware-wiki/wiki/images/SDB-SVC-JTAG.jpg"/>

 Next, follow the [SVC programming procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) to flash the SVC ELF image.

+#####Flash SVC firmware with STM32 bootrom

+The SVC firmware image you built in step 3 is in `$HOME/nuttx/build/ara-svc-sdb/image/nuttx.bin`.

+Next, follow the [SVC programming procedure on SDB with STM32 bootrom](Flashing-images#load-firmware-image-to-svc-internal-flash-on-sdb-via-embedded-bootrom) to flash the SVC binary image.

 #####Take APB1 and APB2 out of reset